-IT auditing and controls - Database technology and controls
+IT auditing and controls: Database technology and controls

-- Database Specifications – These are the requirements for establishing a database application.
-They include field definitions, field requirements, and reporting requirements for the individual information in the database.
+- Database specifications: These are the requirements for establishing a database application.
+They include field definitions, field requirements and reporting requirements for the individual information in the database.

-- Tuple – A tuple is a row in a database table.
+- Tuple: A tuple is a row in a database table.

 When we speak about Database Management Systems (DBMS), there are three basic types:

-- Relational – This model is based on the set theory and relational calculations.
-A relational database allows the definition of data structures, storage/retrieval operations and integrity constraints.
-In such a database the data and relationships among these data are organized in tables.
-A table is a collection of rows, also known as tuples, and each tuple in a table contains the same number of columns.
-Columns, called domains or attributes, correspond to fields.
-Tuples are equal to records in a conventional file structure.
+This model is based on set theory and relational calculations.
+A relational database allows for the definition of data structures, storage/retrieval operations and integrity constraints.
+In such a database, the data and relationships among these data are organized in tables.

 Relational tables have the following characteristics: